alephium/docs/docs/ralph/getting-started.md

 * `preapprovedAssets = true/false`: whether the function uses user-approved assets.
 The default value is `false` for contracts, `true` for scripts.
 * `assetsInContract = true/false`: whether the function uses contract assets.
 The default value is `false` for contracts
-* `externalCallCheck = true/false`: whether the function checks the caller.
+* `checkExternalCaller = true/false`: whether the function checks the caller.
 The default value is `true` for contracts
-* `readonly = true/false`: whether the function changes the world state.
+* `updateFields = true/false`: whether the function changes contract fields.
 The default value is `false` for contracts

 #### Using Approved Assets